 How big is the Parliament's budget?

-As the Parliament is a democratically-elected institution, making laws that are binding in all member states, an important proportion of its permanent, temporary and freelance staff are working to translate or interpret its proceedings, so that Members and citizens alike can follow them.
+As the Parliament is a democratically-elected institution, making laws that are binding in all member states, considerable resources are allocated to translation and interpretation, so that Members and citizens alike can follow proceedings.

-About 22% of the 2018 budget is spent on MEPs' expenses, including salaries, costs for travel, offices and the pay of personal assistants.
+About 22% of the 2018 budget went to MEP expenses, including salaries, travel costs, offices and the pay of parliamentary assistants.

-Expenditure on Parliament’s buildings accounts for 13% of the 2017 budget.
-It covers rent of buildings, construction, maintenance, security and running costs in the three main places of work - Brussels, Luxembourg and Strasbourg - as well as for its liaison offices in the 28 member states.
+Expenditure in 2018 on Parliament’s buildings accounted for 14% of the budget.
+It covers rent, construction, maintenance, security and running costs in the three main places of work - Brussels, Luxembourg and Strasbourg - as well as for liaison offices in EU member states.

-Information policy and administrative expenditure such as IT and telecommunications accountedfor 16% in 2017.
-Political group activities account for a further 6% of the budget.
+Information policy and administrative expenditure such as IT, communications and administration accounted for 15% in 2018.
+Political groups, parties and foundations accounted for a further 6% of the budget.